cybermeowl/useless_project_temp/README.md

 A cat meme bombing program.
 A random cat meme appears each time you click using your cursor

 ### The Problem (that doesn't exist)
-People dont get enough dopamine in a day
+People don't get enough dopamine in a day

 ### The Solution (that nobody asked for)
 This program solves it by giving an instant serotonin boost